TLHSIEH0610/Anim-App/README.md

 - Docker Desktop (macOS/Windows) or Docker Engine (Linux)
 - Docker Compose
 - ComfyUI (running locally or on GPU server)
-- Ollama (running locally or on dedicated server)

 **For Local Development:**
 - Python 3.11+